 Refer to Meter sizing for more detailed advice on meter sizing.

-4.6 Meter boxes
+3.6 Meter boxes

-For small diameter meters installed in a water meter box, the following manufacturers and products should be used.
+For small diameter meters installed in a water meter box, please refer to the SEQ Code Standard drawings and IPAM list for installation details and approved meter boxes.